handav/sfpc_code_narratives/README.md

 ## Python Audiobot Setup:

-This audiobot requires four packages (you can use 'pip install package_name' or your installer of choice): os (operating system, to access your environment variables) twython (for interacting with the Twitter API) nltk (for tagging text with its parts of speech) midiutil (for creating a midi file)
+This audiobot requires four packages (you can use 'pip install package_name' or your installer of choice):

+os (operating system, to access your environment variables)

+twython (for interacting with the Twitter API)

+nltk (for tagging text with parts of speech)

+midiutil (for creating a midi file)